MartinTichovsky/cypress-interceptor/README.md

 afterAll(() => {
     // the output file will be "./out/test.cy.ts (Description - It).stats.json" (the name of the file `test.cy.ts (Description - It)` will be generated from the running test) cy.writeInterceptorStatsToLog("./out");
+    // increase the timeout for `cy.writeFile` when you expect a big output cy.writeInterceptorStatsToLog("./out", { timeout: 120000 });
     // the output file will be "./out/file_name.stats.json" cy.writeInterceptorStatsToLog("./out", { fileName: "file_name" });
     // write only "fetch" requests to the output file